For as long as I can remember, planned giving programs have been underfunded for one simple reason:

 When you multiply those three numbers, the answer equals the value of future bequests to your organization — V.

 It’s genius, and it adds up.
-We know that the best planned giving prospects are those who have given consistently to your organization over a long period of time
+We know that the best planned giving prospects are those who have given consistently to your organization over a long period of time.
+In fact, that’s often where we recommend you focus your marketing efforts.

 It’s also a brilliant way to show your organization’s leaders the COI.